galaxyproject/galaxy-hub/content/events/gcc2023/index.md

 <!-- Fellowships -->
   <div class="card" style="min-width: 30%; max-width: 30rem;">
     <img src="/images/events/gcc2023/fellowships.png" class="card-img-top" alt="Student fellowships" />
-    <div class="card-header">Fellowships available!</div>
+    <div class="card-header">Fellowships (still) available!</div>

 GCC2023 is happy to announce that **fellowships are available for students** to participate in GCC2023!
 Apply to build your professional network and learn.

-There are two types of fellowships available: in-person and virtual, so you can apply even if you do not want to travel.
+The deadline for in-person fellowships has passed but you can still apply for attending virtually.
 Check out the [Fellowships page](/events/gcc2023/fellowships/) for details and application deadlines.

 Brought to you by an anonymous donor.